tiy-curtissimo/learning-angularjs-with-timely/07-creating-a-component-with-data-binding.md

 ```

-### Step 3 Define and register the angular component
+### Step 3 Define and register the AngularJS component
 In `login-card.component.js`, you write the JavaScript
 that AngularJS requires you to register and define the
 component just like with the last component.